 Active RFID tags can operate at high frequencies between 433MHz – 960MHz.
 It gives it a much longer range to transmit data.
 Readers can read the data stored on the tag at a distance of over 100 meters.
 It is the most suitable choice for tracking real-time location, inventory, and asset management.
 In addition to this, it can operate on a variety of other frequencies.
 Especially at lower frequencies, it can even be used on materials such as water and metal.

-Passive RFID tags come in quite a few variants.
+Passive RFID labels come in quite a few variants.
 The most common are inlays and hard tags.
 The inlays are usually attached to the physical asset by an adhesive, which is the cheapest option.
 Hard passive tags are made of materials such as plastic and metal, which are rugged and durable.
 It is ideal for products that must stay in harsh environments for long periods.

-Semi-passive RFID tags are a hybrid of the previous two types of tags.
+Semi-passive RFID labels are a hybrid of the previous two types of tags.
 It is more cost-effective as compared to active and passive.
 It is the ideal and inexpensive option for environmental and condition monitoring of items.

 Operators need to choose the correct label according to their needs and according to the characteristics of the product.
 Choose between active and semi-passive in particular.
 If your product is unique, you need to consider the surrounding environment.
-Depending on the particularity and cost-effectiveness of the product, semi-passive RFID tags may be the best fit for you.
+Depending on the particularity and cost-effectiveness of the product, passive semi RFID tags may be the best fit for you.
 Assuming you want to track and manage your warehouse inventory, passive RFID tags may be your ideal choice.

 Semi-passive RFID tags may not be as widely known as active RFID tags and passive RFID tags.
 But in terms of practical production applications, it is cheaper and has a broader range of use.
 It is suitable for use in products with stringent environmental requirements during transportation.